oauth2-proxy/manifests/helm/oauth2-proxy/README.md

 Version 2.0.0 of this chart introduces support for Kubernetes v1.16.x by way of addressing the deprecation of the Deployment object apiVersion `apps/v1beta2`.
 See [the v1.16 API deprecations page](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/) for more information.

-Due to [this issue](https://github.com/helm/helm/issues/6583) there may be errors performing a `helm upgrade`of this chart from versions earlier than 2.0.0.
+Due to [this issue](https://github.com/helm/helm/issues/6583) there may be errors performing a `helm upgrade` of this chart from versions earlier than 2.0.0.

 ### To 3.0.0

 Version 3.0.0 introduces support for [EKS IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) by adding a managed service account to the chart.
 This is a breaking change since the service account is enabled by default.
 To disable this behaviour set `serviceAccount.enabled` to `false`

+### To 4.0.0

+Version 4.0.0 adds support for the new Ingress apiVersion **networking.k8s.io/v1**.
+Therefore the `ingress.extraPaths` parameter needs to be updated to the new format.
+See the [v1.22 API deprecations guide](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#ingress-v122) for more information.

+For the same reason `service.port` was renamed to `service.portNumber`.

 ## Configuration